Search This Site

 • Surge Protector - Ensure that your surge protector or power strip is plugged in.
 If it is, ensure that it is getting power.
 Take a lamp and plug it in to verify that power is flowing through the strip.

-Did this fix your issue?
+Did checking the basics fix your issue?
 I hope so, but if not, head back to Computer Troubleshooting and we'll continue on.

 Return from Troubleshooting Computer Problems to Computer Troubleshooting